eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureRequest.md

 NewEzsignsignatureRequestWithDefaults instantiates a new EzsignsignatureRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsignsignatureID

+`func (o *EzsignsignatureRequest) GetPkiEzsignsignatureID() int32`

+GetPkiEzsignsignatureID returns the PkiEzsignsignatureID field if non-nil, zero value otherwise.

+### GetPkiEzsignsignatureIDOk

+`func (o *EzsignsignatureRequest) GetPkiEzsignsignatureIDOk() (*int32, bool)`

+GetPkiEzsignsignatureIDOk returns a tuple with the PkiEzsignsignatureID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsignsignatureID

+`func (o *EzsignsignatureRequest) SetPkiEzsignsignatureID(v int32)`

+SetPkiEzsignsignatureID sets PkiEzsignsignatureID field to given value.

+### HasPkiEzsignsignatureID

+`func (o *EzsignsignatureRequest) HasPkiEzsignsignatureID() bool`

+HasPkiEzsignsignatureID returns a boolean if a field has been set.

 ### GetFkiEzsignfoldersignerassociationID